AzureAD/microsoft-identity-web/README.md

  ## Breaking changes

- If you've been using Microsoft.Identity.Web in your project you might want to know that, on 12/05/2019, a number of APIs are renamed to be consistent:
+ If you've been using Microsoft.Identity.Web in your project you might want to know that, on 02/18/2020, a number of APIs are renamed to be consistent:

-.AddMicrosoftIdentityPlatformAuthentication => AddSignIn
-.AddMsal => .AddWebAppCallsProtectedWebApi
-.AddProtectedWebApiCallsWebAPis => AddProtectedWebApiCallsProtectedWebAPi
+- `.AddMicrosoftIdentityPlatformAuthentication` => `AddSignIn`
+- `.AddMsal` => `.AddWebAppCallsProtectedWebApi`
+- `.AddProtectedWebApiCallsWebAPis` => `AddProtectedWebApiCallsProtectedWebAPi`

+Obsolete attributes were added to make it easier to migrate.

 ## Web apps